UBC-MDS/introduction-machine-learning/chapters/en/module8.md

 <opt text="False">

-Coefficients actual explain how how model got to a certain prediction.
+Coefficients actually explain how the model got to a certain prediction.

 </opt>